natesobol/Nates-Free-Tools/README.md

 - Admin-only dashboard for reviewing all accounts (seeded with `admin@example.com` / `admin` — change immediately)
 - Excel-to-JSON converter webapp with upload, preview, and JSON download
 - CSV/XML converter that handles both directions with previews
+- Browser-based PDF splitter for page- or size-based slicing
 - SQLite database for user data and session storage
 - EJS templating with responsive styling